hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Prey_Order</td>
     <td>Order to which the prey item belongs (e.g. Lepidoptera).
 Recently, termites (formerly Isoptera) and cockroaches (Blattodea) were united within Order Blattodea.
-If termites are listed as a diet item, enter them as Order Blattodea, and put "termites" under Prey_Common_Name.</td>
+If termites are listed as a diet item, enter them as Order Blattodea, and put "termites" under Prey_Common_Name.
+If cockroaches are listed as a diet item, enter them as Order Blattodea, and put "cockroaches" under Prey_Common_Name.</td>
   </tr>
   <tr>
     <td>Prey_Suborder</td>